slab14/IoT_Sec_Gateway/README.md

 ![alt text](https://i.ibb.co/JpkNXzv/image.png)

 - Device 1: "Node_0" emulates the user/attacker trying to access the IoT device (IP address: 192.1.1.2)
 - Device 2: "Dataplane" emulates the software-defined security gateway (both the controller and dataplane are on this host).
 It is running OVS to create a virtual switch for routing IP traffic through the middlebox specified in the [policy](https://github.com/brytul/IoT_Sec_Gateway/blob/master/policies/cloudlab-NewPolicy20.json).
-It runs a very basic "controller" (simple-controller.py) to dynamically change the middlebox and routing of IP traffic based upon events it receives from the middlebox.
+The controller which is running OpenDayLight will dynamically change the middlebox whenever a ICMP/ARP alert is triggered.
+The ARP alerts is used to deploy the intial middlebox and the ICMP alert is used to trigger the next middlebox according to the policy file.
 - Device 3: "Node_1" emulates an IoT device (IP address: 10.1.1.2)